harasiddh/harasiddh.github.io/_pages/learning.md

 nav_order: 3
 ---

 Disclaimer: I do not benefit in any form, shape or manner if you decide to make use of these resources.
-I am just curating this list so that if anyone interested in these topics, they will find a good place to start.
+I am just curating this list so that if anyone is interested in these topics, they will find a good place to start.
 These are recommendations based on personal experience.
-Please reach out to me if you have believe you can provide a valuable addition to this list.
+Please reach out to me if you believe you can provide a valuable addition to this list

 I will use a three star rating scheme to indicate if a resource is meant for a complete beginner (\*), or someone with some exposure to the subject (\**), or someone who is looking for a rigourous source that is academically challenging (\***)

 #### For complete beginners to Economics